Most Reliable Temporary Email Services

 - Smaller team means potentially slower recovery from incidents

-Open-source and simple, with good uptime, but the strict size limits mean many emails are silently truncated or rejected.
-Reliable for receiving small messages, but the silent truncation can be confusing when emails seem to arrive incomplete.
+It is open-source and simple with good uptime.
+The strict size limits mean many emails are silently truncated or rejected.
+It is reliable for receiving small messages.
+The silent truncation can be confusing when emails seem to arrive incomplete.

 - Simple architecture with minimal dependencies